-STATEWIDE NONRESIDENTIAL RETROFIT ENERGY AUDITS PROGRAM EM&V STUDY 2003
+NONRESIDENTIAL RETROFIT ENERGY AUDITS PROGRAM EM&V STUDY 2003

-In 2004, the utilities' Evaluation, Measurement and Verification (EM&V) efforts for the statewide non-residential energy audits program will expand upon the efforts to evaluate the effectiveness of program implementation and to estimate energy savings for the 2003 program.
-We will use results and lessons learned in 2002 evaluations to inform study designs and work plans for 2003 efforts.
-We propose to evaluate new features in the 2003 non-residential audits program during implementation to better inform the program in terms of market response to program changes.
-The study descriptions below provide the focus and types of evaluations we expect to complete in support of 2004 program plans.
+In 2004, the utilities' Evaluation, Measurement and Verification (EM&V) efforts for the statewide nonresidential energy audits program will expand upon the efforts to evaluate the effectiveness of program implementation and to estimate energy savings for the 2003 program.
+PG&E will use results and lessons learned in 2002 evaluations to inform study designs and work plans for 2003 efforts.
+PG&E proposes to evaluate new features in the 2003 nonresidential audits program during implementation to better inform the program in terms of market response to program changes.
+The study descriptions below provide the focus and types of evaluations PG&E expects to complete in support of 2004 program plans.